cntswj/clique-summary/README.md

 with an optional _global filtering_ stage.

 Two versions of the algorithm are available -- randomized and deterministic.
-The former ensures summary quality under the notion of *visibility* probabilistically, whilethe latter does definitely.
-See the reference paper for details.
+The former ensures summary quality under the notion of *visibility* probabilistically, while the latter does definitely.
+Check the reference paper for details.

 One may use the reﬁned output space in efficient computations of, for example, _top-k results with diversity_ and _interactive clique exploration_.